Credit Card Debt Judgments in Collections Lawsuits

 Getting a Credit Card Debt Judgment

 Sometimes a debtor will not respond to a lawsuit at all.
 This may be a strategic decision to avoid accumulating court costs in a lawsuit to which they have no defense.
 Or it may result from a mistaken assumption that the lawsuit does not matter because they are judgment proof.
-(Read more here about why being judgment proof does not necessarily mean that you should ignore a collections lawsuit.)
 If the debtor received proper notice, the court will then enter a default judgment in favor of the credit card company.

 In other situations, the case may proceed further.
 The debtor may respond to the complaint and argue that a defense applies.
 The credit card company then may bring a motion for summary judgment, arguing that it should receive judgment as a matter of law because the debtor’s defense is not valid, and there are no real disagreements about the relevant facts.
 If the court agrees, it can end the case by issuing a judgment at that stage.
 However, if the court feels that the debtor may have a valid defense, or if the facts are unclear, the case should proceed to trial.
 The credit card company will have the burden of proof at trial, and it will need to submit evidence to show that the debtor owes the amount claimed.
 If the court feels that it is more likely than not that the debtor owes the money, it will issue a judgment in the credit card company’s favor.